xwlc/zeta/README.md

 # Zeta

-Personal dotfiles, configurations and well-maintained FAQs.
+All about dotfiles and configurations.

 </div>